 AXON REFLEX

-The main job of peripheral receptors (touch, pressure, vibration, temperature, pain, muscle spindle receptors, Golgi tendon organ receptors) in the soft tissue is to report to the CNS any fluctuations in the outside environment or any changes in the local function.
-If the stimulation of peripheral receptors (‘A, B, C, D’ in Diag.
+The main job of peripheral receptors (touch, pressure, vibration, temperature, pain, muscle spindle receptors, and Golgi tendon organ receptors) in the soft tissue is to report to the CNS any fluctuations in the outside environment or any changes in the local function.
+If the stimulation of peripheral receptors in the layers of the soft tissue (‘A, B, C, D’ in Diag.
 2) is strong enough to reach their threshold, the peripheral receptors form sensory input to the CNS ( ‘F’ in Diag.
 2) which is then sent to the posterior horn of the spinal cord (‘G’ in Diag.
 2).
-These areas of the spinal cord work as a sensory computer, and are responsible for the initial processing of arrived information to determine its nature and level of threat.
-After initial processing of arrived information, the posterior horns of the spinal cord send information to the brain for future evaluation, e.g., to the upper motor center and to the anterior horns of the spinal cord (‘H’ in Diag.
+These parts of the spinal cord work as a sensory computer, and are responsible for the initial processing of arrived data from periperal receptors to determine its nature and level of threat.
+After initial processing of arrived information, the posterior horns of the spinal cord send information to other parts oof CNS for future evaluation, e.g., to the upper motor center in the brain and to the anterior horns of the spinal cord (‘H’ in Diag.
 2) where lower motor centers are located.
-In both scenarios the body will form so -called motor response (‘I’ in Diag.
-2) back the tissue where peripheral receptors were initially stimulated.
+In both scenarios, the CNS will form so – called motor response (‘I’ in Diag.
+2) back to the tissue where peripheral receptors were initially stimulated.

 The motor responses also control local and general vasoconstriction/vasodilation.
 In the first discussed example, response to the lower temperature will trigger chill and ‘goose bumps’ which will be accompanied by local, and eventually general, vasoconstriction.
-The same reflex vasoconstriction happened after cutting the finger and its goal is to minimize blood loss and stop bleeding.
+The same reflex vasoconstriction happened after cutting the finger, and its goal is to minimize blood loss and stop bleeding.

 Diagram 2.
 Axon Reflex

-First we will indicate the major anatomical components presented on the diagram.
+First, we will indicate the major anatomical components presented on the diagram.
 The solid arrow indicates massage strokes.

 A – Indicates the skin with peripheral receptors.